dggrao/TubeAPI/README.md

 POST /media/download
 ```

-Downloads media from any yt-dlp supported site.
+Downloads media from any yt-dlp supported site and uploads it to Supabase.
+Returns a public URL.

 **Request Body:**

 ```json
 {
   "url": "https://twitter.com/user/status/123456789"